-Last week hundreds of social entrepreneurs traveled to the University of Oxford for the Skoll World Forum including changemaker, Bart Weetjens.
-Reflecting on the forum and his involvement with the Wellbeing Project Bart talks about fierce compassion for social entrepreneurs in this post originally published by Skoll.
+Last year hundreds of social entrepreneurs traveled to the University of Oxford for the Skoll World Forum including changemaker, Bart Weetjens.
+Reflecting on the forum and his involvement with The Wellbeing Project Bart talks about fierce compassion for social entrepreneurs in this post originally published by Skoll.
 The Skoll Foundation drives large-scale change by investing in, connecting, and celebrating social entrepreneurs and innovators who are working to solve the world’s most pressing problems.

 Fierce compassion: what a stimulating theme for deep connection at the 2016 Skoll World Forum.